 oversize bullet down the barrel raises pressures abruptly and doesn’t do

 For a bit of history, the rifle was given to my Gramps by an American

-Indian friend of his named Charlie.
+Indian friend named Charlie.
 My father reports that it had a dark

 stock with brass tacks adorning it.
 It sat in my father’s closet for years